ikjordan/ABIE/README.md

 5. Get the CUDA code working under Windows

 ## Notes
-a.
-ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
+1. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
 Therefore the LLVM (`Clang-cl`) tool chain is used with Visual Studio 2019
-b.
-The code has been tested under MS Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4MB Raspberry PI 4 running Raspberry Pi OS
+2. The code has been tested under MS Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4MB Raspberry PI 4 running Raspberry Pi OS
-c.
-I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
+3. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
-d.
-To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
+4. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
 This is valid in `Clang`, and triggers intellisense to work correctly, but is ignored in `Clang-cl`, and so causes a warning to be generated
-e.
-The C files in the project are built into a DLL.
+5. The C files in the project are built into a DLL.
 I failed to configure `setup.py` to automatically trigger a build using `Clang`, so before running `setup.py` `libabie.dll` should be built in Visual Studio.
 The DLL will then be packaged correctly
-f.
-Note that there appears to be an issue in on the Pi, where specifying dependencies can cause `Cython` to fail.
+6. Note that there appears to be an issue in on the Pi, where specifying dependencies can cause `Cython` to fail.
 The workaround is to comment the dependencies out from `setup.py` and install them manually